openequella/openequella.github.io/guides/IntegratedLMSUserGuide.md

 Select the down arrow which displays to the right of the Date Added column when the cursor points at a course line to display an expandable pane showing information about the resource details, which can include:
 * Resource version - the current version of the resource.
 * Attachment - the name of the attachment
-* Name in the external system - the LMS title, which may differ from the EQUELLA title.
+* Name in the external system - the LMS title, which may differ from the openEQUELLA title.

 ### Moderation history page
 A resource’s Moderation history page provides details on any submission, status change and moderation events pertaining to this resource.